 This once sovereign nation is at risk of extinction along with the devastation of its once pristine ecosystem.

 Protect people and planet.
-Find out how your donation can make a difference today.
+Create solutions Not revolutions.
+Find out how your donation can make a difference today?!

 The administrative institutions established by the Nicaraguan government after 1894 were held by Mestizos from the Pacific areas of the country Creole culture and the English language also came under attack from the Nicaraguan government, which tried to generalize the Spanish language and Hispanic culture among the inhabitants of the Mosquitia.
 In Bluefields, for example, special policemen were sent to scout for school children to put into Spanish public schools.